xqdzn/alarm-bpi-p2z/README.md

 | WiFi | Disabled |

-To build an image, you can try to follow these [instructions](https://wiki.archlinux.org/index.php/Banana_Pi) Then replace some file you found here.
+To build an image, you can try to follow these [instructions](https://wiki.archlinux.org/index.php/Banana_Pi) Then replace some files you found here.